 – Lauren D

-Most consultations occur in my practice room at the Midwifery practice (Hebammenpraxis) Wädenswil.
+Most consultations will be in my practice in Thalwil.
 Here is a calm, safe space where we can focus solely on you and your baby.
-I do occasional home visits for those with complex needs.
+I do occasional home visits for those with very small babies with complex needs.

-If are not able to see me in person, I offer consultations over Skype or detailed written support.
+If are not able to see me in person, I offer virtual consultations for all areas of infant feeding, and can also provide detailed written support.